 adidas AG (Formerly Adidas-Salomon AG)

 Financial ratios are generally ratios of selected values on an enterprise's financial statements.
 There are many standard financial ratios used in order to evaluate a business or a company.
 Financial ratios can also be used by managers within a firm, by current and potential shareholders (owners) of a firm, and by a firm's creditors.
 Security analysts use financial ratios to compare the strengths and weaknesses of various companies.
-For listed companies, the market price of the shares is used in certain financial ratios.
-Financial ratios are always expressed as a decimal value, such as 0.10, or the equivalent percent value, such as 10%.
-Financial ratios quantify many aspects of a business in order to build an exhaustive financial analysis.
-In Infinancials, financial ratios are categorized according to the financial aspect of the business which the ratio measures:
+In Infinancials, financial ratios are categorized according to the financial aspect of the business that the ratio measures: